acoastalfog/sinai-ventilator-components/v1.3/README.md

 **NOTE 2020-04-01: *We have validated the adapter components against multiple gate and needle valve configurations of the current and future protocols from the anesthesia team.
-Adapter components printed from files here should therefore now be printed.***
+Adapter components should now be printed.***

 **NOTE 2020-04-01: *Added optional laser-cut plastic membrane [cut files](membrane) and [instructions](buildPlasticMembrane.md).***